rkansal47/website/content/authors/admin/_index.md

 I work on creating/applying machine learning models for/to particle physics.
 I'm particularly interested in generative models for simulating particle collisions, as well as more generally using ML for improving data collection, reconstruction, and analysis.

-In the past I have worked in experimental quantum information science/AMO as well as in the intersection between neuroscience and physics.
+I have technical experience in software and electrical engineering, and in the past I have also worked in experimental quantum information science/AMO as well as in the intersection between neuroscience and physics.

 <b> This website is a work in progress and will be updated in the coming weeks. </b>